 - Women@Work provides training to women of low-income families with a goal to help them become financially independent.
 This project includes training in skills considered non-traditional for women, such as electrical service, plumbing, mobile repairing, taxi driving, entry into police force, etc. The aim is to break the stereotyping of gender roles at work.
 Placements are provided to the women who have completed training sessions.
 Women@Work also pays attention to making certain that underage girls do not drop out of school due to financial need.
 Duke students will work with Saath supervisors leading these projects and assist these girls and women in achieving their goals.
 Students will help with teaching spoken and written English, basic Mathematics, computer skills, operating their bank account, health and hygiene needs, and with organizing and supervising employment placements for the trained women.
 They will help the young girls and women understand women’s rights, educate and provide literature pertaining to ‘Right to Information Act,’ and help them acquire the confidence and leadership necessary to manage and maintain their goals.
 Saath supervisors will act as interpreters/translators for this group when necessary.

 - Microcredit project: Saath manages microcredit projects to help individuals, men and women, with very low income to acquire micro-financing, managing the loan and its repayments.
-From their past data, Saath claims that 99% of their loans are successfully returned.
+From their past data, Saath claims that 99% of their micro-credit loans are successfully returned.
 With the help of Saath micro-financing projects, several of their payees have been able to establish small scale businesses and achieve financial convenience.
-Interested Duke students will be able to work with Saath mentors firstly, on learning how microcredit financing works, working with payees in product designing and marketing techniques, and helping the office with microfinance records.
+Interested Duke students will be able to work with Saath mentors firstly, on learning how microcredit financing works, working with payees in product designing and marketing techniques, helping the office with microfinance records and data analysis.
 Saath supervisors will act as interpreters/translators for this group when necessary.

 - Social Entrepreneurship: Small scale businesses in the informal sector in India are often undermined although they are a driving force within the overall economy.
 Saath helps empower those aspiring to informal enterprises by providing skills to become innovative and profitable entrepreneurs.
 Established business owners are provided guidance towards acquiring street vending certificates, educating them on state policies for street vending, creating short-term and long term budgets, loan acquisition, marketing and pricing strategies, and conducting internal business evaluations.
 Students could help devise worksheets for budgeting, loan acquisition, pricing strategies, business evaluation strategies, diagnostic tests, and so on.
 Saath mentors will help with translations where necessary.